Banking, Money and Taxes in Hungary

 Banking in Hungary is relatively simple and up to the standards that expats from other Western countries have become accustomed to.
-There are more than 200 banks operating in Hungary, among them many foreign-owned banks.
-Some of the more popular banks in Hungary include Citibank, Magyar Nemzeti Bank, MKB Bank, Deutsche Bank and CIB Bank.
+There are dozens of banks operating in Hungary, among them many foreign-owned banks.

 Opening a bank account

-Expats opening a bank account in Hungary will need two forms of identification, usually a passport and a driver’s license.
-Proof of address is sometimes required and a letter from your employing company is also considerably helpful, but not essential.
-Most accounts are interest bearing but it is best to check the fine print.
+Expats opening a bank account in Hungary will need to bring their passports.
+An address card is also sometimes required and a letter from an employing company with proof of income is also helpful, but not essential.

 ATMs are widely available in Hungary and debit and credit cards can be used in most large supermarkets and chain stores.

-Expats wishing to have a debit card will need to make an initial deposit of about USD 250, and sometimes more.
+Expats wishing to have a debit card will need to make an initial deposit.
 While credit cards are available, it is notoriously difficult for a foreigner to obtain one from a Hungarian bank.
-Expats generally tend to use credit cards from their home country or an international bank rather than ones from Hungarian banks.
+For this reason, expats generally use credit cards from their home country or an international bank, rather than ones from Hungarian banks.